• Skip to primary navigation

 A bowl of broccoli and cheese mixed with eggs and flour.

-Now take a mixing bowl and break in 2 eggs and 1/2 cup of plain all-purpose flour.
-Add 1 teaspoon baking powder and 1/2 teaspoon salt (as always, salt is optional) and whisk until all the lumps have been removed.
-You can use self-raising flour if you like, but omit the baking powder.
+Now take a mixing bowl and break in 2 eggs and ½ cup of plain all-purpose flour.
+Add 1 teaspoon baking powder and ½ teaspoon salt (as always, salt is optional) and whisk until all the lumps have been removed.
+You can use self-raising flour if you like but then you should leave out the baking powder.

 Tip in the broccoli and 1 cup of grated cheese and mix to combine.